MoserMichael/zipit/README.md

 1. There is no point to have the same zip function as in python - it would create a copy of a list just for the purpose of more convenient iteration.
 The preferred solution is to have an iterator or algorithm that does the traversal.
 2. The iterator has the operator* member - meaning that this operator returns a copy of a std::pair object, it can't return a pointer or a reference.
 That's because it returns a compound object, it can't return a pointer or a reference to a pair that sits on the stack, as this object is no longer valid once we return from the operator.
 One could of course keep a member pair and in the iterator and return a pointer/reference to it, now the problem with that is that this object gets overwritten when the iterator advances to a different position; that would be inconvenient if someone still holds the pointer returned by a previous call.
 3. You can't have an iterator for an equivalent of ziplongest - it is impossible to test if the iteration has finished.
+4. Actually all this is old news, c++20 has ranges, so there is a new way of iterating over stuff, a whole new world of mind boggling innovations is coming, and it's just around the corner...